grigory-leonenko/redux-easy-actions/README.md

 }
 ```

-That's all actions are created.
+That's all!
+Actions are created.
 Next connect it to reducer:

 ```js